-One Day’s Itinerary: Exploring Glen Ellen
+One Day’s Itinerary: Exploring Glen Ellen...

-Take Warm Springs Road, (left out of our driveway on Mound Avenue), 0.5 miles to Sonoma Highway.
+Take Warm Springs Road, (left out of driveway), 0.5 miles to Sonoma Highway.
 Turn right at the light onto Sonoma Highway and go 3.7 miles (4 minutes) to the very next traffic light, Arnold Drive.
 Turn Right onto Arnold Drive and follow to the middle of town where you’ll see a 3-story, yellow brick building with the name Joshua Chauvet.
 London Ranch Road is on the right, just before it.
 (Note, across the street on your left is the Glen Ellen Village Market for your picnic and grocery supplies while here).
 Travel up London Ranch Road for both Jack London State Park, and Benziger Winery.
 They are both well worth a visit and exemplify the hamlet of Glen Ellen.

 Spend morning or early afternoon at the Benziger Winery.
 Take their tram tour.
 It’s really worthwhile, as it shows off their “biodiversity” and veritable "quilt" of vineyards and pastures in the hanging valley that comprises the ranch.

+In 1905 London bought the first of several ranches on Sonoma Mountain in Glen Ellen, California.
+Using the proceeds from his prolific writing career, London acquired adjoining parcels over several years and expanded his ranch.
 By 1913 the Beauty Ranch comprised over 1400 acres on the slopes of Sonoma Mountain.
-By 1916 he employed nearly fifty workers who were building, farming and tending prize live stock.
+By 1916 he employed nearly fifty workers who were building, farming and tending prize livestock.
 Self-taught, and innovative, Jack sought to improve farming methods using common sense, research, and concepts gleaned from travel.
 Today visitors can see examples of his ingenuity and foreshadowing of organic and biodynamic methods popular today.

 “I am rebuilding worn-out hillside lands that were worked out and destroyed by our wasteful California pioneer farmers.
-I believe soil is our one indestructible asset, and by green manures, nitrogen-gathering cover crops, animal manure, rotation of crops, proper tillage and draining, I am getting results which the Chinese have demonstrated for forty centuries.”
-Jack London 1915
+I believe soil is our one indestructible asset, and by green manures, nitrogen-gathering cover crops, animal manure, rotation of crops, proper tillage and draining, I am getting results which the Chinese have demonstrated for forty centuries.” -Jack London 1915

 (The park is divided into 2 parts, (1) the Ranch parking lot, to the right of the gate house, and (2) the House of Happy Walls parking lot, to the left of the gate house)